top of page

 • 3 min read

-🔧 1.
-Know the Different Types of Boilers
+1. Understand the Different Types of Boilers

 Combi Boiler (Combination Boiler)

-• Energy efficient
+• Highly energy efficient

 • Compact and space-saving